Zhangliubin/commandParser-1.1/docs/en/usage/ui/export.md

 ## Java Script Builder With Options Format

-`Java Script Builder With Options Format` infers the variable name (camel naming) from the main command name of the command item, and sets the variable type according to the command type of the command item.
-There is no need for format conversion of variables (e.g., Object -> Integer).
+`Java Script Builder With Options Format` infers the variable name (camel naming) from the main command name of the command item, and sets the variable type according to the command type of the command item, without a  format conversion of variables.
 This format supports the following API methods:

 | API                                          | Return Type    | Description                                                  |
 | :------------------------------------------- | :------------- | :----------------------------------------------------------- |